Cheap alternatives to 0870 and 0845 calls Say no to 0870 and 0845

-Some numbers – such as 0844 or 0871 – are typically expensive to call, regardless of your phone operator.
-And they're never covered by any 'inclusive' calls or minutes you have as part of your mobile or landline deal.
-But Which? has a number of tricks you can use to keep the cost of calling down .
+Some of these numbers are typically expensive to call, regardless of your phone operator, and are rarely covered by the 'inclusive' minutes you have as part of your mobile or landline deal.

-Check whether the organisation you want to call has a 'calling from overseas' number (look out for a number that starts +44).
+Check whether the organisation you want to call has a 'calling from overseas' number so look out for a number that starts +44.

-Calling from overseas numbers are likely to be standard 01 or 02 numbers rather than revenue-sharing numbers.
+Calling from overseas numbers are likely to be standard geographic 01 or 02 numbers rather than numbers starting with 08 or 09.
 Just replace the +44 with a '0' to call the number from within the UK.

 If the company has a geographic number for its head office, try ringing that and ask to be put through to customer services.